 It fell that the first game we live streamed with audio was Glamorgan vs Leicestershire in the County Championship.
 As we’d never tested audio actual BBC audio before, we went to Cardiff a few days before during the warm-ups, where Nick Webb, the BBC Sports Wales cricket commentator kindly offered to do some test commentary for us.
 It worked perfectly!
 We were ready.

 Sunday came along and I ventured back down to Cardiff for the start of the game, with my colleagues working remotely on the monitoring and testing.
 The first ball was bowled, Nick Webb and Richard Rae (BBC Sport Leicester cricket commentator) fired into action, and we’d done it – we had a full live stream, with commentary, being broadcast to the world.

 The audio was by far the biggest enhancement we made.
 It added a whole new dimension to the stream and because of this, it attracted more viewers.
 For the first time, people could watch County Cricket on a free live stream with the fantastic BBC Sport commentary.

 Our other developments.

-We continued to monitor social media and improving the streaming service.
+In our capacity as Trent Bridge IT support, we continued to monitor social media and improving the streaming service.
 Some weren’t really viewer-benefits but enhanced the stream for us.
 One example is the type of cameras being used.
 At Trent Bridge, we had a fixed camera.
 Whenever a game came around someone had to go on to the TV gantry and manually move the camera to point at the pitch being used.
 We soon realised that a PTZ (Pan-Tilt-Zoom) camera would be better as we’d be able to manually move the camera between pitches remotely.